 At Advocates, we’re always looking for individuals who are passionate about making a difference in the lives of others.
 We’re currently hiring for several roles that require fluency in American Sign Language, because we want to speak the language of the people we serve.
 If you are fluent in ASL, consider applying to work within Deaf Services, Deaf Respite, or any of our open positions.

 Deaf adults must be referred by the Department of Mental Health or another state agency to participate in Advocates Deaf Services.
-Private pay opportunities are also available.
-If you have questions about eligibility or would like to learn more about our Deaf Services, please contact our staff directly.
+Private pay opportunities are also available for our residential services.